Tim-Jackins/git-lessons/engineering/2_hello_github.md

 git status
 ```

-Hmmm, Git saw that your file exists but it still isn't tracking it.
+Hmmm, Git saw that your file exists, but it still isn't tracking it.
 You need to `add` the file you made and `commit` your changes to the repository.
 The `git commit` command will open your default editor, nano, and prompt you to enter a commit message.
 This message should be brief but describe the changes you made in the commit.
 For example: `Created <the name of your file>`.

 ```bash
 git add <the name of your file>